UPPS 04.05.02 - Tobacco and Smoking Policy

 Visitor violations should be reported to UPD.

-Repeated violation of the tobacco policy will result in progressive disciplinary action in accordance with established university disciplinary policies.
+Repeated violation of the tobacco and smoking policy will result in progressive disciplinary action in accordance with established university disciplinary policies.

 SMOKING CESSATION RESOURCES